Investigation of the Effect of Reaction Conditions on the Synthesis of Multiarm-star Polyisobutylene--polystyrene Block Copolymers

 European Polymer Journal

 Kwon, Yongmoon and Puskas, Judit, "Investigation of the Effect of Reaction Conditions on the Synthesis of Multiarm-star Polyisobutylene--polystyrene Block Copolymers" (2004).
-Chemical and Biomolecular Engineering Faculty Research.
+Chemical, Biomolecular, and Corrosion Engineering Faculty Research.
 516.